Wiktor-Wojciechowski/JS-Course-Notes/README.md

 Array.from(document.querySelectorAll(".class") - creates an array of elements with a class name class

-element.textContent - gets the text inside of the html element
+element.textContent - gets the text inside of the html element element.innerHTML - gets the html text of the element

+###NODES

+element.parentNode - returns parent node of element element.parentElement - similar to parent node
+element.childNodes - returns every child of element element.children - returns html tags that are children of element